nguyenphuminh/rottenjs/README.md

 ## Comparision with other libraries/frameworks
 ### Vue, React & Angular
-Vue, React, Angular, <span style="text-decoration: line-through">AngularJS</span> have way better usablities and capabilities then RottenJS.
+Vue, React, Angular, <i>AngularJS</i> have way better usablities and capabilities then RottenJS.
 They far outweight RottenJS in any use cases.

 ### Backbone, jQuery
 RottenJS shares similarities with two of those libraries, though unlike jQuery, RottenJS only targets one element through one selector, whereas in jQuery, you can targets many elements.